Transforming a $9bn organisation, from telco to global tech business

-To meet this ambition, the business is transforming from a lumbering telco giant to an agile global tech business.
-This reinvention is signified by its rebrand to VEON, and will be delivered through its newly launched personal internet platform.
-Also named VEON, the app at the centre of this transformation offers always-on communication, account management and a world of services chosen specifically for the individual customer, all for free.
+Veon (formerly VimpelCom) is realigning itself around a new vision to bring new digital experiences to hundreds of millions of people in emerging markets, connecting them in a financially viable, easy and personal way.
+The business is transforming from a lumbering telco giant to an agile global tech business.
+This reinvention is signified by its rebrand to VEON and will be delivered through its newly launched personal internet platform.
+The VEON app at the center of this transformation offers always-on communication and account management and a world of services chosen specifically for the individual customer, all for free.

 We were introduced to VEON’s senior leadership in July 2016.
 We were asked to ready them for the new product’s entry into its first market in October – with three months to launch, fundamentals such as the name and brand were not yet fixed.

 We embraced the challenge; building on the research and naming work delivered by Landor, we rapidly created and brought to life a slew of options for the product identity, shaping what the product could be and how it might be experienced.